-During the shock period, investment and imports rise considerably relative to the baseline (by an annual average of 6.32 percent and 2.71 percent, respectively).
-GDP growth in turn rises by an average of 1.82 percentage points above the baseline rate in 2013.
+During the shock period, investment and imports rise considerably relative to the baseline (by an annual average of 6.32% and 2.71%, respectively).
+GDP growth, in turn, rises by an average of 1.82 percentage points above the baseline rate in 2013.
 The increase in GDP is short-lived, disappearing almost entirely by the first quarter of 2014.
-The cumulative government spending multiplier during all four quarters of the shock is 1.62, which is higher than the short-term fiscal multipliers computed for the Philippines in the empirical literature.
+The cumulative government spending multiplier during all four quarters of the shock is 1.62, higher than the short-term fiscal multipliers computed for the Philippines in the empirical literature.

-Higher domestic demand causes the inflation rate to inch up to above its baseline path, by about 0.41 percentage points by the fourth quarter of 2013, before starting to reverse thereafter.
-However, the response of the monetary policy rate to higher inflation is quite small.
-Treasury bill and bank lending rates nonetheless follow the policy rate and rise incrementally.
-Overall, there is slight evidence of a "crowding-out" effect as private investment dips below its baseline path after the public spending shock due partly to higher Treasury bill and bank lending rates.
+Higher domestic demand causes the inflation rate to inch up to above its baseline path by about 0.41 percentage points by the fourth quarter of 2013 before starting to reverse thereafter.
+The response of the monetary policy rate to higher inflation is quite small.
+Nevertheless, Treasury bills and bank lending rates follow the policy rate and rise incrementally.
+Overall, there is slight evidence of a "crowding-out" effect as private investment dips below its baseline path after the public spending shock due partly to higher Treasury bills and bank lending rates.